 Here on WGC we’re all about balance.
-Between salads, brownies, pasta and everything else covering the pages of my blog – I think it’s obvious that balance is key!
+Between salads, brownies, pasta and everything else covering the pages of my blog - I think it’s obvious that balance is key!
 That said…I love a risotto moment!
-Summer Corn Risotto with Shrimp & and a cold glass of Chardonnay or two is the PERFECT way to bring a group of friends together this summer for a gorgeous al fresco meal. 🙂 It sounds decadent but it’s super do-able!
-Promise!
+Summer Corn Risotto with Shrimp & and a cold glass of white wine or two is the PERFECT way to bring a group of friends together this summer for a gorgeous al fresco meal. 🙂

 Risotto is just a special kind of rice (you can find it at just about every grocery store ever) that you cook slowly with small additions of liquid every few minutes.
 First the liquid comes in the form of wine, and then you can use chicken stock, or vegetable stock!
 Or you could even use water!
 Easy right?
 Just cook it until it’s tender and then you get to mix in whatever you want.
 In this case it’s corn, cut fresh off the cob, but you could also do sautéed greens, roasted mushrooms, charred peas… the sky’s the limit!